 - IP Reputation weakened: Your IP addresses get marked with a bad reputation and once again, email from your IP addresses has a good chance of being rejected.

 - Customers Upset: As a result of the above factors, clients can no longer freely send emails to their friends or customers who host at other providers.
 This can cause customers to leave and result in a loss of revenue.

 The Problems in dealing with internal spam

 It is very hard (for software) to tell the difference between a newsletter sent from a customer to a few hundred clients and junk mail sent out from a compromised customer account.
 Any countermeasures are always a compromise.
-One thing that is reasonably effective is monitoring of mail sending rates.
+One thing that is reasonably effective is the monitoring of mail-sending rates.
 A normal customer would most likely not send out mail at a rate of 60 or more emails per minute.
 Thus providers may use this as one of the many checks and may also limit mail to a sane rate.
-The industry accepted rates are usually around 5 emails per minute maximum.
-Some clever software allows for bursting rates which allows clients to send small batches of high volume mail at say, the end of the month.
+The industry-accepted rates are usually around 5 emails per minute maximum.
+Some clever software allows for bursting rates which allows clients to send small batches of high-volume mail at say, the end of the month.

 Outbound spam checks

 Checking outbound mail for trigger content is also becoming the norm.
-The following are some examples of trigger content (content which will trigger the anti-spam software to mark the email as junk):
+The following are some examples of trigger content (content that will trigger the anti-spam software to mark the email as junk):